Skip to main navigation Skip to main content

 §401 Water Quality Certification

-Effective April 6, 2022: Due to the reinstatement of the 2020 Clean Water Act Section 401 Certification Rule by the U.S. Supreme Court, the application and review process for §401 Water Quality Certification has changed.
+Effective November 27, 2023: the final 2023 Clean Water Act Section 401 Water Quality Certification Improvement Rule: 2023 Rule.
 Application instructions and requirements are on the Apply for Certification webpage.

 The Division of Water (DOW) §401 Water Quality Certification Program reviews and authorizes selected federal licenses and permits.
 Any person, firm, or agency (including federal, state, and local government agencies) that plans to work, or to deposit or place dredged or fill material, in streams or wetlands, should contact the local office of the U.S. Army Corps of Engineers (USACE) and the DOW Water Quality Certification Section to obtain a permit.